pierremaw/Tradingview-ChartBot/README.md

 **TradingView Chart Automation** is a Python-based automation that captures snapshots of TradingView charts and updates Airtable records automatically.

-This project served as a deep dive into full-stack Python development.
-It provided hands-on experience with environment configuration, authenticated web automation, and API-driven workflows.
-The automation runs on remote systems using Docker, Flask, and Selenium.
+This project deepened my experience in full-stack Python development, including Flask APIs, Selenium-based web automation, and Dockerized deployment.
+It provided hands-on experience with environment configuration, secure authentication, and API-driven workflows.
+The automation runs on remote infrastructure using Docker, Flask, and Selenium.

 ## Overview